KhalfanK/KhalfanK/README.md

 - 👋 Hi, I’m @KhalfanK
 - 🎓 I’m a recent University of Manchester graduate
-- 📚 I’m currently learning more about regression analysis and how to apply it.
 - 💞️ I’m looking to collaborate on projects that challenge me
 - 📫 How to reach me: Khalfan.k@outlook.com